ulfschneider/dynamic-header/README.md

 A dynamic header for web pages.

-Please review the [Dynamic Header Playground][5] to see the usage.
+Please review the [DynamicHeader Playground][5] to see the usage.

-Install it in your Node project with
+Install DynamicHeader in your Node project with

 <pre>
 npm i dheader